VoSs2o0o/WinGetPgk/README.md

 ## Limitations

 Please keep in mind that winget is not really stable, but usable.
-I have seen a lot of problem related to winget as i have developed this Module.
+I have seen a lot of problems related to winget when i have developed this Module.

 ## misc